On Levine's notorious hat puzzle: New Results for Two Players

-We give three adaptations of the above 3-hat strategy to the general game that performed well in cases of up to 12 hats for various values for $p$.
-As explained below, we assume, without loss of generality, that the first group of 3 hats considered are the hats in positions 1 to 3, and that the second group of 3 hats are either in positions 3 to 5 or 4 to 6, and so on.
+We give four adaptations of the above 3-hat strategy to the general game that performed well in cases of up to 12 hats for various values for $p$.
+As explained below, we assume without loss of generality that the first 3 hats considered are those in positions 1 to 3, that the second group of 3 hats occupies either positions 3 to 5 or 4 to 6, and so on.

-Strategy $S_1$: \begin{enumerate} \item If the first three hats of the other player are not all of the same color, play the 3-hat strategy.
+Strategy $S_1$: \begin{enumerate} \item If the first three hats of the other player are not monochromatic, play the 3-hat strategy $S_0$.

 \item If the first three hats of the other player are BBB or WWW, repeat $S_1$ on hats 3 through $\infty$. \end{enumerate}